- Undergraduate Students

 Engineering Student Support

 Your student will meet with the academic advising team in your student's pre-major program as part of the two-day Orientation program.
 Academic advisors work with students to explore their interests, determine curricular and co-curricular opportunities to pursue, identify barriers to success and campus support resources, and select appropriate classes.
 Students should regularly meet with their advisors and professors throughout each semester, as this connection leads to effective course planning, content mastery, and a feeling of connection and community in the College of Engineering.
-During the first semester, your student will take Engineering 1100, Introduction to OSU and the College of Engineering.
+During the first semester, your student will take Engineering 1100, Introduction to Ohio State and the College of Engineering.
 This course is taught by the student's academic advisor and supports each student's transition to college coursework, the College of Engineering, and life as a Buckeye at Ohio State.

 Engineering Career Services